 - Students should study for the course a little every night.
 Students should not feel the need to study an excessive amount the night before a test. - Students are expected to come to class prepared (with all materials, already used the restroom, etc.) and ON TIME.
-If the door is closed and the class has started the do now, you are tardy.
+If the door is closed and the class has started, then you are tardy.

-In-Class Expectations:
+Class Expectations: